 In addition to race discrimination, racial harassment is also illegal.
 Racial harassment is defined by law as unwelcome conduct that unreasonably interferes with an employee’s ability to work.
 Racial harassment can also occur when a company allows or creates a hostile, offensive, or intimidating workplace.
 In this regard, race harassment may include race-based insults, jokes, slurs, epithets, mockery, objects, and/or pictures, that disrupt work performance.
 Your employer will be directly liable for the racially harassing conduct of supervisors, managers, and bosses; and may be liable if does not stop such conduct from coworkers and even non-employees customers or patron over whom the employer has some control – like asking a restaurant patron to leave for racially harassing language or actions.

-Although racial discrimination takes many forms, you should immediately call The Spitz Law Firm, LLC, if you find yourself saying or searching the internet for the following:
+Although racial discrimination takes many forms, you should immediately call Spitz, The Employee’s Law Firm, if you find yourself saying or searching the internet for the following: